jjg/democracycam/README.md

 "Democracy Cam" was described to me by Preston Austin as a camera that immediately shares the photos taken with other cameras and devices.
 The basic idea is to prevent the capturing of one camera from stopping the flow of documentation during a protest, gathering, etc.

-This version (Alpha Zero) is built from off-the-shelf parts and uses [Forban](https://github.com/adulau/Forban) to automatically distribute photos to other devices that are on an [Openwireless.org](http://www.openwireless.org) WiFi network.
+This version (Alpha Zero) is built from off-the-shelf parts and uses [Forban](https://github.com/adulau/Forban) to automatically distribute photos to other devices that are on an autonomous ad-hoc WiFi network (or [Openwireless.org](http://www.openwireless.org) if avaliable).

 ##Hardware